 - Reducing the time required to prepare for sales calls with guidance and opportunity prioritization;

-- Simplifying, automating, and streamlining the top drivers of CRM adoption identified by sales leaders in an SMA survey: Improving ease of use (95%), ease of data input (93%), assistance in pipeline management (93%), and establishing CRM as the single source of sales information (93%).
+- Simplifying, automating, and streamlining day-to-day seller workflow reduces wasted time and improves the adoption of core selling tools like CRM.
+For example, the top drivers of CRM adoption identified by sales leaders in an SMA survey: Improving ease of use (95%), ease of data input (93%), assistance in pipeline management (93%), and establishing CRM as the single source of sales information (93%).

 CONNECTING THE DOTS TO ASSEMBLE A DIGITAL SELLING PLATFORM